Train your way to Financial Fitness, by Shannon McLay

 - “Moon money”: funds we need during retirement.
 This money must be invested with a long horizon and accommodate certain degrees of volatility and risky investments.

-- “life” money: money saved for projects like buying a house, going on vacation, etc. The author believes that financially fit people tend to keep this money idle in the bank; the book suggests making money work and earning some interests or growth in value.
+- “life” money: money saved for projects like buying a house, vacationing, etc. The author believes that financially fit people tend to keep this money idle in the bank; the book suggests making money work and earning some interest or growth in value.

 FINANCIALLY SKINNY TYPE

 If we fit into this category, we tend to live paycheck to paycheck.
 Our bank account does not have enough cash due to several challenges in our financial life.
-Such challenges require to focus on the details:
+Such challenges require focusing on the details:

 - Pulling out the fine-tooth comb: review our financial statements and comment on every spending.
 Be aware of automatic, recurrent and casual expenditures, big or small (the latte factor).

 - Categorizing our spending on needs, wants, and wastes and allocating expenditures in the correct category to prioritize our financial goals.
-This process helps assess which costs are worth and which must be a controller or removed.
+This process helps assess which costs are worth it and which must be controlled or removed.

-- Finding our problem areas: identity any spending behaviour than need to be corrected.
+- Finding our problem areas: identify any spending behaviour than needs to be corrected.
 Any craving for extra food or luxuries to mitigate a bad day?
 Any obsessive collection?
 Any tendency to buy stuff on the spot?
-The book suggests a few interesting tricks: buy only things that we planned to buy in advance; postpone the purchase for a few days and see if the desire/need is still there.
+The book suggests a few interesting tricks: buy only things we planned to buy in advance; postpone the purchase for a few days and see if the desire/need is still there.

-- Creating a fit plan: after 3-4 months dedicated to the first 3 actions, it is time for a PLAN.
-The author is again BUDGETS; she feels budget are like DIETS: few people like them and stick to them!
+- Creating a fit plan: after 3-4 months dedicated to the first three actions, it is time for a PLAN.
+The author is again BUDGETS; she feels budgets are like DIETS: few people like them and stick to them!
 She prefers to invest in a PLAN.
-The book suggests to:
+The book suggests:

 - Identify our monthly income.